kian8017/kianmusser.com/content/articles/react-where-put-websocket.md

 ---
 title: "React: Where should I put my Websocket?"
-description: The pro's and con's of different methods of implementing Websockets in React
+description: The pro's and con's of different places to implement Websockets in React
 date: 2022-03-11T20:29:17-06:00
-draft: true
+draft: false
-lastmod: 2022-03-12T03:18:28.893Z
+lastmod: 2022-03-12T16:08:08.353Z
 ---

 ## Introduction

 Have you been wondering where to put that `const ws = new WebSocket(...)`?
-Not sure whether to use a Context, a Hook, or just put it in a component?
+Not sure whether to use Context, a Hook, or just put it in a component?
 Well look no further!

 In this article, you'll learn the different places you can put Websockets, and the advantages and disadvantages of each.